 Deposit Insurance.
 The Dodd-Frank Act established a \$250,000 deposit insurance limit for insured deposits.
 Amendments to the FDI Act also revised the assessment base against which an IDI's deposit insurance premiums paid to the FDIC's DIF are calculated.
 Under the amendments, the FDIC assessment base is no longer the institution's deposit base, but rather its average consolidated total assets less its average tangible equity.
 The Dodd-Frank Act requires a phase-in of the minimum designated reserve ratio for the DIF, increasing it from 1.15% to 1.35% of the estimated amount of total insured deposits which was achieved as of the third quarter of 2018.
 FDIC regulations provide that, among other things, upon reaching the minimum, surcharges on IDIs with total consolidated assets of \$10 billion or more cease.
 The last quarterly surcharge was reflected in FNBPA's December 2018 assessment invoice.
 FNBPA's assessment invoices have not included a quarterly surcharge since that time.
 In addition, the Dodd-Frank Act eliminated the requirement for the FDIC to pay dividends to depository institutions when the reserve ratio exceeds certain thresholds.
-The FDIC may pay dividends to depository institutions when the reserve ratio exceeds 1.5%, but the FDIC has set the target designated reserve ratio at 2% since 2010.
+The FDIC may pay dividends to depository institutions when the reserve ratio exceeds certain thresholds.
+The FDIC may pay dividends to depository institutions or payment of dividends from the DIF.
+The FDIC has set the target designated reserve ratio at 2% since 2010.
 Assessment rates, which declined for all banks when the reserve ratio first surpassed 1.15% in the third quarter of 2016, increased for all insurance depository institutions by 2 basis points in the first quarter of 2023.
-The increase in assessment rate schedules is intended to increase the likelihood that the reserve ratio of the DIF reaches the statutory minimum of 1.35% by the statutory deadline of September 30, 2028.
+The increase in assessment rate schedules is intended to increase the likelihood that the reserve ratio of the DIF reaches the statutory minimum of 1.35 % by the statutory deadline of September 30, 2028.
 Assessment rates will remain in effect unless and until the reserve ratio meets or exceeds 2%.